Hi there… Skye Blake, Cat Info Detective, reporting on a question every cat lover dreads… “Why is my cat peeing outside his litter box?”

 All sources are given at the bottom of each page so you can do more snooping…

 Getting Your Cat Back in the Litter Box

-- Fourth, learn to see your home through the eyes, ears, nose, tongue, and skin of your cat.
-All his senses play a big role in this!
+- Learn to see your home through the eyes, ears, nose, tongue, and skin of your cat.
+All his senses play a big role in this.

-- Last, but not least, put together a plan to deal with the problem(s) you’ve found.
+- Put together a plan to deal with the problem(s) you’ve found.